 Although similar in many ways, MS and the courses it may take is different for each of us.
 This is why when talking or writing about MS I often refer to the disease as "My MS".

-This often the case when talking with others about MS, they always seem to have an aunt, uncle, cousin, co-worker, or hairdresser that has MS who is still working and just ran a marathon.
+This is often the case when talking with others about MS, they always seem to have an aunt, uncle, cousin, co-worker, or hairdresser that has MS who is still working and just ran a marathon.
 This is good and I am truly happy for them.
 But, just because I look good, or anyone else with MS for that matter, its not alway the case.
-Though don't hold back, I will always welcome your compliments!
+Though, don't hold back, I will always welcome your compliments!

-Dix, a name I hope all will remember.
+Dix, a name I hope All will remember.
 The nickname I was given at birth.
 A nickname I

 have not used since I was nine years old.
 The Story behind the my nickname (Dix).